Monday, September 17, 2018

 "...they saw the Lord's Supper with a strong degree of realism, though with a spiritualizing tendency.
 The elements really and truly were the body and blood of Christ, yet not in such a way as to be identical with the historical body of the Savior.
 Christ's literal body had ascended into heaven, to be brought from heaven only in His return in the last great judgment."

-This excerpt from the New Advent Catholic Encyclopedia online (emphasis added) points out the overall ambiguity of the early development of what has been called the mass:
+This excerpt from the New Advent Catholic Encyclopedia online points out the ambiguity of the early development of what has been called the mass:

-Following is an observation by John Nelson Darby on the substance and accidents Aristotelian philosophy employed in Roman Catholic transubstantiation:
+Following are comments by John Darby regarding the substance and accidents Aristotelian philosophy on which the idea of transubstantiation rests:

-"The doctrine of transubstantiation is simply the fruit of the scholastic use of Aristotle in the middle ages.
-It depends, on the face of it, on the difference of substance and accidents.
-The substance of bread is changed into the substance of the Lord's body, the accidents of bread remain.
-Without this theory, the idea could not exist.
-But this theory of a particular substance and accidents was a mere metaphysical theory, without any real foundation.
+"The doctrine of transubstantiation is simply the fruit of the scholastic use of Aristotle in the middle ages...this theory of a particular substance and accidents was a mere metaphysical theory, without any real foundation.
 We have got nowadays to molecules and atoms infinitely minute, which may be called perhaps substance or essential matter; but all this Aristotelian theory of an imaginary substance and accidents in material objects, is a mere groundless fancy.
 We see different qualities which awaken sensations in us; colour, form, hardness, etc., and the mind recognises there is something there.
 Of this conviction, which in relation to us creatures I do not dispute, Aristotle and the schoolmen, who were as a rule wholly under his influence, made a distinct but imaginary substratum in which the various qualities were inherent.
 There was the substance of bread, etc. But this was a mere philosophical notion, a mere theory of the heathen Aristotelian school, adopted by the schoolmen, and has no other foundation whatever.
 But the whole doctrine of transubstantiation, and even the word, depends on it, cannot exist without it, is the mere expression of it, only bringing in a miracle on the ground of it, as to the Lord's supper."

 "Even since A.D.
 831, many Roman Catholics still opposed such transubstantiation.
 So: Ratramnus, Berengarius, John Scotus Eriguena, Rabanus Maurus, Walafrid Strabo, Christian Druthmar, Florus Magister, Eusebius Bruno (Bishop of Angers), Frollant (Bishop of Senlis), and Elfric.
 Also, according to the famous RC Cardinal Bellarmine in his De Sacramento Eucharistea (111:5 and 4 dII q.6 art.
 1,2 and q.
 3 art.
 1,2 and I:5) - even the celebrated Cardinal Cameracensus said: "Transubstantiation cannot be proved from Holy Writ ....
 To this Cardinal Roffensis, Cardinal Cajetan and also Scotus all concur."
 Indeed, the RC scholars Gabriel, Nicolus, Cusanus, Tapper, Hessel and others all present the "Protestant" interpretation of John 6:54.
 See Dr. P.G.
 Logan's Ph.D. dissertation The History and Doctrine of Transubstantiation, Sydney, 1994, pp. 84f."